 Continuing the efforts of the Federal Supportive School Discipline Initiative, the U.S. Departments of Justice and Education are hosting a Supportive School Discipline (SSD) Webinar Series.
 The Series is designed to increase awareness and understanding of school disciplinary practices that push youth out of school and many times into the justice system, and provide practical examples of alternative approaches that maintain school safety while ensuring academic engagement and success for all students.

-2014 webinars are taking an indepth look at the School Climate & School Discipline: A Guidance Package ED and DOJ released in January 2014.
+2015 webinars are taking an indepth look at the School Disicpline Consensus Report and the new Correctional Education Guidance Package.
+2014 webinars took an indepth look at the School Climate & School Discipline: A Guidance Package ED and DOJ released in January 2014.
+And in 2013, the webinar series featured seven events on key school discipline issues.
 As each webinar is scheduled, they will be posted here.
-Also, in 2013, the webinar series featured seven events on key school discipline issues.
 To access archived recordings and slides from those events in the series, click on the titles below.
 Additional information on the Series is also below,

 Guiding Principle #1: Climate and Prevention